Gift from "the Jews of Jerusalem" to the author Ludwig August Frankl (1810-1894) on his first visit to Palestine.

 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

-Unknown Artist: Wood Torah Pointer given to Ludwig August Frankl, Leo Baeck Institute, 61.146.
+Wood Torah Pointer : presented to the Austrian poet Ludwig August Frankl, Leo Baeck Institute, 61.146.